-Thus, with very few secular exceptions (again, only the committed neoliberals among them), absolutely NO liberal, no progressive whatsoever has ever been invited since the launching of the Arab Spring revolts, by the think tank and foreign policy circles establishment and other entities part of the democracy promotion industry, to come to Washington and give talks, or participate in the numerous panels about democracy in the Middle East and North Africa and democratic transition in Tunisia (the only Arab Spring success story, blah, blah, blah…).
+Thus, with very few secular exceptions (again, only the committed neoliberals among them) even though, contrary to the regressive Islamists, they share most of America’s core values of liberty, equality, and democracy, and largely outnumber the Islamists in Tunisia, absolutely NO liberal, no progressive has ever been invited since the start of the Arab Spring revolts by the mainstream think tank and foreign policy circles and other entities part of the democracy promotion industry, to come to Washington and give talks, or participate in the numerous panels about democracy in the Middle East and North Africa, and democratic transition in Tunisia (the only Arab Spring success story, blah, blah, blah…).
 Only Islamist officials and sympathizers have had that honor time and again.

-Another group among the democratizers seems to believe that given the high level of religiosity in that region, keeping Tunisia and other MENA countries under (non-violent) Islamist influence and control, according to the dictum that “religion is the opium of the people”, will keep it quiet.
+Another group among the democratizers seems to believe that given the high level of religiosity in the region, keeping Tunisia and other MENA countries under (non-violent) Islamist influence and control, according to the dictum that “religion is the opium of the people”, will keep it quiet.
 Indeed, everybody knows that Arabs and Muslims don’t need jobs, justice, economic development, roads, schools, hospitals, and so on; all they need is religion and to be ruled by religious parties…

-One can’t help it but wonder: Wouldn’t there be enough for them to do in the US these days with all these anti-democratic forces rising?
-Shouldn’t our democratizers focus on their own country instead of wasting tax-payers money (for some of them) trying to “democratize” a complex world that their arrogant lack of modesty and intellectual rigor prevents from understanding, and, above all, respect, in all its diversity?
-In any case, they don’t seem to understand that their relevance today, particularly given the current administration nationalist inclination and disinterest in universalizing American values, as our democratizers understand them, is over.
+One can’t help it but wonder, wouldn’t there be enough for them to do in the US these days with all these anti-democratic forces rising?
+Shouldn’t our democratizers focus on their own country instead of wasting tax-payers money (for some of them) trying to “democratize” a complex world that their arrogant lack of modesty and intellectual rigor prevent from understanding, and respect in all its diversity?
+Moreover, they don’t seem to understand that their relevance today, given the large number of Americans who oppose US global interventionism particularly in the MENA region to promote or/and impose democracy, as well as the current administration nationalist inclination and disinterest in universalizing American values as our democratizers understand them, is over.

 1 – There are of course several books about this, but here is a summary of the history of US-Muslim Brotherhood relations, in an article by Ian Johnson in the New York Review of Books dated February 5, 2011: https://www.nybooks.com/…/washingtons-secret-history-musli…/ .

-(The views expressed here are strictly mine)
+Nejib Ayachi (The views expressed here are strictly mine)